terminalpp/tpp-website/features/configuration.md

         "font" : {
             /* Font to render default size characters */
-            "family" : "Consolas",
+            "family" : "Iosevka Term",
+            /* Font to render bold characters, if different from normal font */
+            "boldFamily" : "",
             /* Font to render double width characters */
-            "doubleWidthFamily" : "Consolas",
+            "doubleWidthFamily" : "Iosevka Term",
             /* Size of the font in pixels at zoom level 1.0 */
             "size" : 18,
             /* Spacing between lines.
              */
             "lineSpacing" : 1,
+            /* Font to render bold double width characters, if different from doubleWidth font */
+            "doubleWidthBoldFamily" : "",
             /* Spacing between characters.
              */
             "charSpacing" : 1
         },
-        /* Properties of the terminal window
-         */
         "window" : {
             /* Number of columns the non-maximized window should have.
              */